inoftrobinson/AI-Workshop_City-of-Science-and-Industry_November-2019/README.md

 ---

+### Installation :
+After installing the requirements to run the code, you will need the weights of the object recognition neural network. **The file is 236MB large (too big for GitHub, and need to be download manually).**

+Weights file download links :
+- Official download (~50KBs download speed) : https://pjreddie.com/media/files/yolov3.weights
+- Inoft download (~20MBs download speed) : https://inoft-open-source.s3.eu-west-3.amazonaws.com/AI-Workshop_City-of-Science-and-Industry_November-2019/yolov3.weights

+The Inoft download link is provided for free by Inoft.
+If the link is down, send me a direct mail to `robinson@inoft.com`
+---

 ### Notice :
 The code in this repo is open-sourced under the MIT license.
 The text content in the presentation file too is also under the MIT license.
 Yet, the images in the folder